rutrader/TrackTak/packages/intrinsic-valuations/README.md

 Apologies is this isn't what you want, we are removing it soon and switching to user accounts with unique hash id's like Google Sheets.
 If this is a big problem in using this library then we can remove it immediately for you.

+## Branding

+Please insert 'powered by tracktak.com' or similar somewhere near the spreadsheet.

 ## License

 You cannot use this package in a production environment unless you have signed the 'SOFTWARE VAR AGREEMENT' contract we have provided you (or will provide) or a similar license agreement with us.